Abisola-O/DevOps-Projects/project-2/lemp-project.md

 Now you can create a new user and grant him full privileges on the database you have just created.

 - The following command creates a new user named example_user, using mysql_native_password as default authentication method.
-We’re defining this user’s password as **password**, but you should replace this value with a secure password of your own choosing.
+We’re defining this user’s password as **password**t , but you should replace this value with a secure password of your own choosing.

 ```
 CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';